 Select the app for which you want to assign an access level, and click Assign.

 You see a list of all access levels.
-Access levels are a shared resource between Google Workspace, Cloud Identity, and Google Cloud so you might see access levels you didn't create in the list.
+Access levels are a shared resource between Google Workspace, Cloud Identity, and Google Cloud so you might see access levels that you didn't create in the list.

 - Select one or more access levels for the app.